gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

   possible scenario.
-- The **Runner helper image**, which is used for standard operations such as fetching sources, uploading artifacts, etc. In this scenario, the user only needs to make a certificate file available at a specific location (e.g. `/etc/gitlab-runner/certs/ca.crt`), and the Docker container will automatically install it for the user.
+- The **Runner helper image**, which is used for standard operations such as fetching sources, uploading artifacts, etc. In this scenario, the user only needs to make a certificate file available at a specific location (for example, `/etc/gitlab-runner/certs/ca.crt`), and the Docker container will automatically install it for the user.

 ### Trusting the certificate for user scripts